breitburg/python-am43/readme.md

 - `bluepy` >= 1.3.0
 - `munch` >= 2.5.0

-And you need to have bluetooth module on your machine.
-On Raspberry Pi (>=3) one is already on the board.
+And you need to have a Bluetooth module on your machine.
+On Raspberry Pi (>=3) it is already on the board.